tomberget/github-actions-workshop/tasks/007-job-dependencies.md

 1. In one job, checkout the `main` branch and run the tests to get the coverage report for `main`.
 2. In another job, checkout the current branch and run the tests to get the coverage report for the current branch.
+3. Wait for the two jobs to complete before running the comment job.
-3. Compare the coverage report from `main` with the coverage report from the current branch.
+4. Compare the coverage report from `main` with the coverage report from the current branch.
-4. Post a comment with the comparison.
+5. Post a comment with the comparison.
-5. Update the comment if it already exists.
+6. Update the comment if it already exists.

 To compare the coverage reports, we can run `npm run compare-coverage-reports path/to/report1.txt path/to/report2.txt`, which is already set up in this project.